Moses A. McLaughlin: McLaughlin's Owens Valley Campaign

 Also on May 14, 1863, several natives who had remained hidden near the Owens River were captured by Captain Noble's men, and finding that they would not be harmed, but that they would receive food and clothing, and being informed through the interpreter that Captain McLaughlin came to make peace, they were prevailed upon to conduct the troops to where they supposed a large party belonging to Joaquin Jim was encamped and where they could be surrounded.
-From these Indians McLaughlin learned that Captain George was near Death Valley and furnished them with passes and white flags, allowing them fifteen days from the 16th of May to find Captain George and the other Indians and bring them into camp.
+From these Indians, McLaughlin learned that Captain George was near Death Valley and furnished them with passes and white flags, allowing them fifteen days from the 16th of May to find Captain George and the other Indians and bring them into camp.

 Meanwhile, with this intelligence and his guides, McLaughlin made a raid on Joaquin Jim's Camp from May 15–19, 1863.
-However Joaquin Jim and his band escaped the trap.
+However, Joaquin Jim and his band escaped the trap.
 On his return to Captain Noble's camp on Big Pine Creek, on May 19, 1863, McLaughlin issued an order suspending hostilities until further orders and sent out more Indian messengers.
 Captain McLaughlin sent 90 soldiers and 26 Paiute including Captain George to trail Joaquin Jim through Round Valley, up Pine Creek and over Italy Pass into the Sierras, losing him a week later in late June 1863.

 Meanwhile, on May 22, 1863, Captain George came into Camp Independence to talk peace.
 He indicated that he no longer wanted war.
 As a result of his surrender, more than four hundred natives came in to lay down their arms.
 The bands of Captain Dick and Tinemaha soon followed Captain George's example.
-By June there were 500 at the camp and almost 1000 by July.
+By June, there were 500 at the camp and almost 1000 by July.

 March of the Owens Valley People to the Sebastian Indian Reservation

-McLaughlin was ordered to march the surrendered native Owens Valley people to the reservation of Sebastian near Fort Tejon.
-McLaughlin reports of how he conducted the march:
+McLaughlin was ordered to march the surrendered native Owens Valley people to the Sebastian Indian Reservation near Fort Tejon.
+McLaughlin reports on how he conducted the march: